Warriors' Steph Curry Sets NBA Finals Record With Six 3-Pointers in Quarter

-Steph quickly sets NBA Finals record for threes in a quarter originally appeared on NBC Sports Bayarea
+Steph quickly sets NBA Finals record for threes in a quarter originally appeared on NBC Sports Washington

 Steph Curry was ready for the NBA Finals.